SS-2005/Strivers-A2Z-DSA-Python/README.md

 #### **Bubble sort:**

 🔹 Introduction:
 Bubble Sort is a simple comparison-based sorting algorithm.
 It works by repeatedly swapping adjacent elements if they are in the wrong order.
-It continues this process until the array is sorted.
+It continues this process until the array is sorted

 ✅ Advantages: